Wondering how to dress your baby for sleep in winter? Follow these tips to keep your baby warm even in the coldest months!

 What Should a Newborn Wear to Sleep in the Winter?

 Newborns aren’t able to stabilize their own body temperatures yet.
-They need our help to keep their bodies warm, but we also need to be careful not to overheat them.
+Younger babies need our help to keep their bodies warm, but we also need to be careful not to overheat them.

 In the wintertime, your newborn will probably be comfortable sleeping in footed pajamas and a breathable swaddle or sleep sack.
-You can also pair a long-sleeved onesie with a warm micro-fleece swaddle.
+You can also pair a long sleeve onesie with a warm micro-fleece swaddle.

 Woolino swaddles are made of merino wool, which creates a microclimate around your baby’s body to naturally regulate their body temperature.
-These swaddles keep baby warm when it’s cold and cool when it’s hot.
+These swaddles and sleep bags are made of breathable fabrics that keep baby warm when it’s cold and cool when it’s hot.

 If your baby still seems too cold wearing a couple of layers, try adding a short sleeve onesie underneath their pajamas for an extra layer.